Joseph R. Cotton: Early life

-Cotton was born on November 16, 1890 in Charlestown.
+Cotton was born on November 16, 1890, in Charlestown.
 His father, Henry Ward Beecher Cotton, was an attorney and a member of the Boston Common Council from 1880 to 1881.
-Cotton's family moved to Lexington, Massachusetts when he was three years old.
+Cotton's family moved to Lexington, Massachusetts, when he was three years old.
 He attended Lexington public schools, Roxbury Latin School, and graduated from the Boston University School of Law in 1912.
 He practiced law for many years with his father.
 During World War I, Cotton served in the United States Army at Camps Devens and Grant, but was never sent oversees.
 He was mustered out of the Army following the Armistice of November 11, 1918 and later served as the first commander of Lexington's American Legion post.

 Political career

 In 1919, Cotton was elected town moderator of Lexington.
 Two years later he was elected to the town's board of selectmen.
 In 1923 he was elected to the Massachusetts House of Representatives and in 1927 he was elected to the Massachusetts Senate in the 7th Middlesex District.
 In 1928 he faced a tough primary fight against Alice F. D. Pearson, the wife of former Senator Gardner Pearson.
 Cotton won 6,115 votes to 4,576.
 He was never challenged for the Republican nomination again.
-In 1938, Senate President Samuel H. Wragg was elected Sheriff of Norfolk County, Massachusetts and Cotton was chosen to succeed him little opposition.
+In 1938, Senate President Samuel H. Wragg was elected Sheriff of Norfolk County, Massachusetts, and Cotton was chosen to succeed him with little opposition.
 In December 1939, Cotton was appointed to the additional position of chairman of the state Public Utilities Commission.
 Cotton did not run for reelection in 1940 and instead was named secretary to Massachusetts Governor Leverett Saltonstall.

 Judicial career

 In 1943, Cotton was appointed as an associate judge of the Massachusetts Land Court.
 He remained on the court until his retirement in 1965.
-Cotton died on October 28, 1983 following a long illness.
+Cotton died on October 28, 1983, following a long illness.